ArashAh/python_workshop/README.md

 ### 6. Additional

-1. **Poetry just for package managment**
+1. **Poetry just for package management**

-It is possible to just use poetry for package management, but set up the virtual environmet with something else (e.g. conda), or not use a virtual environment at all.
+It is possible to just use poetry for package management, but set up the virtual environment with something else (e.g. conda), or not use a virtual environment at all.
 In this case, you would run:

 ```bash